 Seed Round in 2021

-OneRoof is a platform that connects people living in the same building to become a community and be more resourceful.
+OneRoof connects people living in the same building to form a resourceful, fun, and supportive neighbor community.
 The company was founded in 2020 and is headquartered in Brooklyn, New York.

 Nextdoor